Once you’ve hired a virtual assistant, started sending projects, and are getting into the swing of things, you may wonder…what next?

 That’s micromanaging.
 Instead, ask her to find a picture that fits the theme of the post, and format it nicely.
 She’ll figure it out, and if it’s not to your liking, use the opportunity to train her on your personal blogging style.

-Also, make sure that your VA is giving you updates about the project(s).
+Also, make sure that your virtual assistant is giving you updates about the project(s).
 Whether that’s daily reports or weekly reports it can really help you relax a little and know that things are being taken care of.

 And there is one more important thing to share here…